lukasbuschdev/cli/README.md

 This project uses a dedicated VPS backend with **Nginx** and **Node.js** for:
 * CORS handling (to allow browser-based requests without errors)
-* Fetching real-world data such as WHOIS, GeoIP, TLS certificates etc., that are not accessible directly from the frontend
+* Fetching real-world data such as WHOIS, GeoIP, TLS certificates, and other information that are not accessible directly from the frontend

 ---